 - Budget constraints (must be within a specific price range)

-Step 5: Who Else to Invite to Product Demos
+Step 5: Who Should You Invite to Product Demos?

-You’ve now selected at least 3 software vendors to setup demos with.
-It is important to involve the right people in your organization in advance to get feedback and impressions from different types of users.
+Having selected at least 3 software vendors for demos, it is important to involve the right people internally to get feedback and impressions from different types of users.
 We suggest having at least 3 members of your organization on each demo:

 - Person managing the knowledge base project